 If you're running an automated trading strategy, not all prop firms are created equal.
 Automation rules vary widely — and they change without warning.
-This guide covers the five major futures prop firms that currently allow algorithmic trading, based on policies verified directly from each firm's documentation.
+This guide covers every futures prop firm that currently allows algorithmic trading, based on policies verified directly from each firm's documentation in May 2026.

-As of May 2026, the following firms explicitly permit automated and algorithmic trading:
+As of May 2026, the following firms explicitly permit automated and algorithmic trading.
+We track 19 firms total — 8 allow automation, 5 require you to verify first, and 6 ban it outright.

 | Firm | Automation | $50K Eval | Drawdown | Payout Split |